If you're an overseas-qualified dietitian, you must meet our criteria to apply for Dietetic Skills Recognition (DSR).

 Recency of practice

-You must have recency of practice within the 3 years before you apply for a DSR assessment.
+You must have recency of practice to apply for DSR.

 English language skills